More routes

 Pedal|Power|Explore

 Often, the best way to explore is to just set off and get a bit lost; the best of adventures normally ensue.
-If however, you're erring on the side of caution, here is a selection of the best routes, trails and tracks.
+And with five levels of cheeky pedal assist there's no need to worry about your legs running out of steam.
+If however, you're erring on the side of caution, here are some of our other fave routes, trails and tracks.
 Something to suit everybody.

 Beach and forest